 - Let vegetable frittata cool for 10 minutes, then slice into 8 pieces and serve warm or cold.

-Store: Refrigerate in a container for up to 5 days.
+- Store: Leftover frittata can be stored in the refrigerator, covered for up to 5 days.

-Freeze: Freeze baked frittata after it has cooled.
-Place in a gallon size Ziploc bag and let out air as much as possible.
+- Freeze: Bake, cool completely, place in a gallon size Ziploc bag and let out air as much as possible.
 Freeze for up to 3 months.